 Students should bring all money to school in a sealed envelope with the child’s name and grade and the total amount written on the outside, as well as a brief description of what the money is for, eg., Zoo Excursion, School Fees, etc. All such money should be handed in to the class teacher.

 The newsletter is the official journal of the school and, as such, contains items of interest from the grades, specialist teachers, parents and the community.
 By reading your newsletter, you will be kept informed of the many activities and developments in the school, as they happen.
-The newsletter is also published on the school’s website at www.eastbourne.ps.vic.edu.au on a fortnightly basis.
+The newsletter is published on the school’s website at www.eastbourne.ps.vic.edu.au on a fortnightly basis.
+You will also be advised via COMPASS which will send a text and email for you to download the newsletter.

 It is customary for the eldest child in each family attending school to be given notices to bring home informing the family of school activities.
 Please check your child's school bag regularly for notices.